 2.9.1 Reports and accounts furnished to the LA should be on an accruals basis.
 This means that expenditure reported will be based on an accruals basis annually.
-Accruals and prepayments are limited to a minimum of £1000 per item.
+Accruals and prepayments are limited to a minimum notified annually by the Authority, currently £3,000 per item.
 Schools must not accrue for income or expenditure which relates to services provided to or from the Council, including other LBI schools.
 Schools can choose their own basis of accounting for internal spending and reporting on a monthly basis.